mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 Here we have a break-down of the results of this regex:

--  The \\6 doesn’t mean anything, as there are not 6 back-references made in the pattern (only one backreference, the pattern will, however, be applied 6 times and more because of the /g modifier)
+-  The \\6 doesn't mean anything, as there are not 6 back-references made in the pattern (only one backreference, the pattern will, however, be applied 6 times and more because of the /g modifier)
 -  When a is matched, \n is 1, and only one marker is used.
 Therefore, $1 (used to represent \\6) is filled with $regml(1 + 6 -1) = $regml(6), which is f
 -  When b is matched, \n is 2, $1 is then filled with $regml(2 + 6 - 1) = $regml(7), which is g
 -  And so on until \n + N - 1 is greater than the total number of back-references, which at this point, $null is used.